jduke788/Csharp/README.md

 N - Not started
 P - In progress

-12/11
+Resources such as udemy, w3schools and microsofts C# tutorial will be used to support my learning.

-Research C# and .NET framework including advantages - N Set up visual studio - P
+Research C# and .NET framework including advantages - N Set up visual studio - Y
 Create new project using .cs and write 'Hello World!' - N Learn basic syntax - N
 Understand data types - N
-Arithmetic operatos and expressions - N
+Arithmetic operators and expressions - N
 Declare and initialise varibles and understand difference with constants - N Research single and multidimensional arrays incl. useful methods - N Use variables and constants to create variables of different data types